aspose-total/Aspose.Total-Products/total/en/python-net/conversion/sxc-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SXC to WORDML</h2>

+The SXC file format is a spreadsheet format used by OpenOffice Calc, a free spreadsheet application.
+It is a popular format for storing and sharing data, but it is not compatible with Microsoft Word.
+To use the data in a Word document, it must be converted to the WORDML format.

-For a Python developer, who is trying to add a SXC to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including SXC and WORDML files.
+<h2>How Aspose.Total Helps for SXC to WORDML Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from SXC to WORDML.
+It includes APIs for dealing with different file formats, including SXC and WORDML.
+The conversion process is done in two steps.

+The first step is to use the Aspose.Cells for Python via .NET API to convert the SXC file to HTML.
+This API provides a range of features for working with spreadsheets, including the ability to convert SXC files to HTML.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert SXC file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The second step is to use the Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+This API provides a range of features for working with Word documents, including the ability to save HTML files into Word documents.

+By using Aspose.Total for Python via .NET, Python developers can easily automate the conversion process from SXC to WORDML.
+This package of APIs provides a comprehensive set of features for working with different file formats, making it an ideal solution for automating the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}